Shahid1275/shahid-delta/README.md

 # shahid-delta
-This repository having some projects.
+This repository having some web projects.